 The Natural History Museum

-Located in Kensington, the Natural History Museum houses a huge collection of natural specimens, that include 70 million different plant, fossil, animal and rock finds.
-Here you’ll find anything from entire dinosaur skeletons to a room where you can literally experience a earthquake.
+Located in Kensington, the Natural History Museum houses a huge collection of natural specimens, that includes 70 million different plant, fossil, animal and rock finds.
+Here you’ll find anything from entire dinosaur skeletons to a room where you can literally experience an earthquake.

 Closest Tube Stations: South Kensington and Gloucester Road

 Looking for some unusual museums in London?
 Check out the Museum of Brands, Packaging and Advertising, a cool museum tucked away in Notting Hill.